 Empowering Affordable Mobility

-WheelCare.Health is working to be a local, nonprofit provider of affordable, responsive, onsite service of selected mobility devices, serving our neighbors in Virginia’s Fairfax and Loudon Counties.
+WheelCare.Health is working to be a local, nonprofit provider of affordable, responsive, onsite service of unpowered wheelchairs and selected power operated vehicles, serving our neighbors in Virginia’s Fairfax and Loudon Counties.

 Get Rolling

-Coming online this summer, WheelCare.Health will be an innovative, local source for affordable maintenance and repairs of mobility scooters.
+Coming online this summer, WheelCare.Health will be an innovative, local source for affordable service of power scooters and manual wheelchairs.

 Coming in the Summer 2025